gilhsu/lunch-and-learn/README.md

 - Miscellaneous Notes
   - ie: "Head of Marketing the will be in attendance."

-## weLunch&Learn Workflow & Features
+## Workflow
-weLunch&Learn helps initate and coordinate lunch-and-learn events with an intuitive 2-party from, automated mailers and appointment scheduling functionality.

-Workflow:
-1. Signup (Presenter only available)
+1. User Signup (Presenter only available currently)
-2. Create new weLunch&Learn event invitation.
+2. Create new weLunch&Learn event invitation
+3. User has a new "pending event" in their dashboard
-3. User will recieve confirmation email that the invitation has been sent successfully.
+4. User recieves confirmation email that the invitation has been sent successfully
-4.
+5. Presentee receives email with link to the event details page
+6. Presentee fills out required fields such as: presentation date (presenter's unavailable dates are unselectable), number of attendees, food preferences etc.
+7. Once submitted Presentee recieves confirmation email that event is been finalized.
+8. Initial User receives email notifying them that the Presentee has filled out the necessary event details.
+9. User logs into dashboard.
+Event has moved from "pending" to "confirmed".
+10. Specific event tile shows the app has taken the location and food preferences data to query the Yelp API and suggest the best catering options for the event.

 ## Technologies